-We're equipping generation Two journalists from Puno, Nélida Maquera
+We're equipping the next generation of leaders and institutions to accelerate climate solutions.
+A Two journalists from Puno, Nélida Maquera and Dayane Mayata, participated in a workshop

 ▲ Two journalists from Puno, Nélida Maquera and Dayane Mayta, participated in a workshop to improve their journalistic pieces selected under the Forest Trends-supported Journalist Fund, Tarapoto, Peru.
 August 2022.